gator1/multinode-ceph-vagrant/README.md

 vagrant@ceph-admin:~/test-cluster$ ceph-deploy new mon-1 mon-2 mon-3
 ```

 Now, we have to change a default setting.
-For our initial cluster, we are only going to have two [object storage daemons](http://ceph.com/docs/master/man/8/ceph-osd/).
+For our initial cluster, we are only going to have three [object storage daemons](http://ceph.com/docs/master/man/8/ceph-osd/).
 We need to tell Ceph to allow us to achieve an `active + clean` state with just three Ceph OSDs.
 Add `osd pool default size = 3` to `./ceph.conf`.

 Because we're dealing with multiple VMs sharing the same host, we can expect to see more clock skew.
 We can tell Ceph that we'd like to tolerate slightly more clock skew by adding the following section to `ceph.conf`:
 ```